3 unique factors to analyze sales cannibalization effect Pranshu Kacholia March 28, 2014

 due to non-uniform promotional offers, or due to better facilities (Parking!) in the new store.
 Starbucks identified this very

 problem in its business and now uses extensive data analytics before opening a new store to determine the extent of

 cannibalization it would cause to the existing ones.
 Figures 2 and 3 show how the sales of adjoining regions may be impacted

 when a new store opens in fresh territory.

 Fig 2: Sales when only 4 territories were present

 Fig 3: Sales after a store was opened in a nearby territory

-Such territorial changes can either be reported by the field or can be identified from mapping territory level sales data.
+Such territorial changes can either be reported by the field or can be identified from mapping territory-level sales data.
 This

-may require reassessing the potential of territory and adjusting rep quotas accordingly.
+may require reassessing the potential of the territory and adjusting rep quotas accordingly.
 Note that in addition to external

-factors causing changes in a territory’s potential, there might also be a natural reduction in territory’s potential due to
+factors causing changes in a territory’s potential, there might also be a natural reduction in the territory’s potential due to

 market saturation.
 This is not cannibalization and is observed as a gradual flattening or decrease in territory revenue as